KrasnitzLab/RAIDS/README.md

 # Accurate inference of genetic ancestry from cancer-derived sequencing #

-The **_aicsPaper_** package enables efficient ancestry inference from various cancer sequencing sources (exome, RNA, whole-genome).
-The package also implements simulation algorithm that generates synthetic cancer-derived data.
+The **_aicsPaper_** package enables accurate and robust inference of genetic ancestry from various types of molecular data, including whole-genome, whole-exome, targeted gene panels and RNA sequences, as described in our bioRxiv manuscript.
+Our tools retain high accuracy in presence of somatic alterations, such as those caused by cancer.

 # This package will be available soon. #

-## If you want to be notified when the code is released, send me an email with AICS Paper in the object: pascal_belleau@hotmail.com
+## If you wish to be notified when the package is released, please send an e-mail with "AICS Paper" as the subject line to: pascal_belleau@hotmail.com